 Peony Flower Forms

 Peonies bloom in a wide range of forms, from simple, elegant singles to massive doubles with more than 300 petals.
 In China, where the peony has been cultivated for over 2000 years, growers have developed a rather complex system for classifying tree and herbaceous peony blossom shapes.
 Peony culture has a much shorter history in Europe and the United States.
 The system used byAmerican growers to classify peony flower shapes is less specific than that used in China.
-At Cricket Hill Garden, we try to use the Chinese system for classification of flower forms.
-We feel that it is a better tool for recording the nuances between different cultivars.
-While a shorthand of single, semi-double and double is perfectly adequate for understanding the basic difference in peony flower forms, the Chinese system is for connoisseur gardeners with a well developed appreciation for the subtleties of the nature of the flowers.

 Historically in China the preference amongst gardeners seems to have been for extravagant double blossoms.
 We have had experience growing these over the past 25 years and some of them are very difficult to bloom in the true form.
 The soil and nutrients have to be in balance, a double form flower will not perform well in less than optimal soil.